|

 Hunter and Fabian (to give it some credit it co-starred two genuine surfers,

 Peter Brown and Jim Mitchum).
+The

 article also lampooned a surfboard maker named Phil Sauers, who had provided